 - Cognitive training and planning and many more

-The most critical drawback of e-commerce is that it can’t provide shoppers with tactile interactions, a high level of a personal approach, and product delivery compared to brick-and-mortar stores.
+The most critical drawback of e-commerce is that it can’t provide shoppers with tactile interactions, a high level of personal approach, and product delivery compared to brick-and-mortar stores.

 Augmented reality can help online stores provide their customers with a more in-depth and realistic shopping experience.
 On the other hand, virtual reality allows traditional stores to offer their consumers bright, unforgettable, and fun emotions that are much richer than those we all have experienced in an offline shop.

-One of the prominent virtual reality examples of WebVR is JanusVR that helps in re-imagining web pages as collaborative 3D web spaces interconnected by various portals.
+One of the prominent virtual reality examples of WebVR is JanusVR which helps in re-imagining web pages as collaborative 3D web spaces interconnected by various portals.
 It is a native VR browser that runs on its custom language JML that intends to build a 3D world for the user.

-Online markets are well-organised, although less compelling and immersive than the experience of moving through a physical store.
+Online markets are well-organized, although less compelling and immersive than the experience of moving through a physical store.
 A VR-generated store lets customers virtually browse the store and buy items they find — as Karen Miller did with a fashion showroom.

-Virtual reality is the future of the cognitive experience, and in the computing power, we see exponential growth, especially after quantum computing.
+Virtual reality is the future of the cognitive experience, and in computing power, we see exponential growth, especially after quantum computing.
 More power signifies that the graphical rendering can be multiple folds faster, and interactive graphics can be in place.

-In a post COVID era, new technologies like VR have a crucial significance, as it creates a unique point of interaction and reflects domains of the future: the niche of the niche is the need of the hour.
+In a post-COVID era, new technologies like VR have a crucial significance, as it creates a unique point of interaction and reflects domains of the future: the niche of the niche is the need of the hour.